 Can you briefly introduce your company, Composite Recycling?

 Composite Recycling is a start-up based near Lausanne, in the canton of Vaud, founded in 2021.
 We have developed a solution for recycling composite materials by separating resin from fiber, making them reusable for creating new composites or plastics.
-With a team of six employees, we are currently building a second facility to meet the rapidly growing demand for our product.
-Our primary market is Europe, with a focus on Switzerland and its neighboring countries.
+With a team of eight employees, we are currently building a second industrial scale machine

 How did you come up with this idea, and what is your business model?